News

 SWAN Genomic Analyses performed dense genome-wide genotyping and imputation of genetic variants throughout the genome to the Haplotype Reference Consortium (HRC) reference panel in 1538 SWAN participants.
 This project enables SWAN to participate in genetic consortia focused on reproductive aging as well as risk factors for health and disease in women with data uploaded to dbGaP.
 We are also conducting gene-based analyses to assess the association of menopausal traits, including vasomotor symptoms, with genetic loci previously identified to be associated with age at menarche and menopause.
 (AG 017719)

-Learn more about the SWAN Genomic Analyses »
+About the SWAN Genomic Analyses »

-Learn more about the SWAN Study »
+About the MiLES Study »